-Here are some more wheelchair-friendly walks in Devon that have been tried and tested by friends of Devon with Kids:
+Here are some more wheelchair-friendly walks in Devon that have been tried and tested by the Devon with Kids team and our community:

 This 2.5 mile walk in South Dartmoor follows a tarmac route along the River Avon to the Reservoir Dam.
 The last half mile has a steep gradient with loose gravel.

 Read our guide to the Avon Dam walk.

 Find out more about where to park and disabled facilities on the South West Lakes Trust website.

 There’s 180 miles of paths and cycle trails on the Tarka Trail in North Devon.
 One of the best sections for wheel chair users is between Braunton to Torrington.